 - Treasury bills.
 These are short-term securities that mature in 13 to 52 weeks.
 They’re also non-interest bearing (so if you’re looking to earn interest, consider the next two options).

 - Treasury notes.
 Treasury notes are longer-term, maturing in two to 10 years.
-You receive interest semi-annually and receive the principal upon maturity.
+They are set up to pay interest semi-annually and pay the principal upon maturity.
 The average interest rate for a 10-year treasury note is around 0.9%.

 - Treasury bonds.
-Treasury bonds mature in 30 years, with bondholders earning interest semi-annually.
-You receive the principal back when the bond matures.
+Treasury bonds mature in 30 years, with bondholders set to earn interest semi-annually.
+They are set up to pay the principal back when the bond matures.
 Interest rates are determined at auction, so they can vary.
 As of February 2021, the average rate is 1.96%.

 While these options are relatively safe investments, rising interest rates could mean the value of your bond declines on the secondary market.
 Yields may also not keep up with inflation, especially for securities with longer terms.
 If you’re concerned about inflation, the next option on our list may be more up your alley.